OpenTreeOfLife/reference-taxonomy/doc/ott3.4.md

-# Open Tree of Life reference taxonomy version 3.2
+# Open Tree of Life reference taxonomy version 3.4

-Version 3.3 draft 1 was generated on 01 June, 2021.
+Version 3.4 draft 1 was generated on 31 October, 2022.

 ## Download